aws/aws-cdk/packages/@aws-cdk/aws-s3-deployment/README.md

 1. When this stack is deployed (either via `cdk deploy` or via CI/CD), the contents of the local `website-dist` directory will be archived and uploaded to an intermediary assets bucket.
+If there is more than one source, they will be individually uploaded.
 2. The `BucketDeployment` construct synthesizes a custom CloudFormation resource of type `Custom::CDKBucketDeployment` into the template.
 The source bucket/key is set to point to the assets bucket.
 3. The custom resource downloads the .zip archive, extracts it and issues `aws s3 sync --delete` against the destination bucket (in this case `websiteBucket`).
+If there is more than one source, the sources will be downloaded and merged pre-deployment at this step.

 ## Supported sources